How agile is your organisation? Get your free agile readiness assessment!

 - Phase 4 – Pilot: In this phase the in-house agile coaches apply the newly learned skills in the selected pilot project.
 The coach provides direct support and conducts coaching sessions for all affected employees and stakeholders throughout all agile project phases.
 The goal here is to achieve first successes and to anchor the changes in the company culture.

-- Phase 5 – Test: After a full agile sprint iteration in pilot project, a retrospective assessment is conducted to measure the agile adoption progress and to make adjustments to the agile approach where needed.
+- Phase 5 – Test: After a full agile sprint iteration in the pilot project, a retrospective assessment is conducted to measure the agile adoption progress and to make adjustments to the agile approach where needed.
 Employees and management have different needs and views.
 We therefore collect feedback at different hierarchy levels and roles.

 - Phase 6 – Implement, scale and monitor: The final phase is about scaling the approach to other projects beyond the agile pilot.
 We also continue to accompany the ambassadors and mentor onsite and in remote sessions.
 Ultimately, the goal is to anchor the change and the new way of working in the corporate culture.

-How long does such coaching take?
+How long does such a coaching take?

-The duration of the coaching depends on various factors such as resources, current situation and intensity.
+The duration of the agile coaching depends on various factors such as resources, current situation and intensity.
 In general, one can say: After about three months, first successes are visible.
-However, it takes longer until the agile methods are fully established in a company culture – between three and nine months depending on company size and business context.
+However, it takes longer until the agile methods are fully established in a company’s agile culture – between three and nine months depending on company size and business context.
 Thereby over time while internal coaches take over, interventions of external coaches becomes less and less frequent.